See MapTrack in action

 1. Label Every Tool With a QR Code

-QR tags allow quick identification and access to item records.
+QR codes allow for the quick identification and access to item records, streamlining the asset tracking process.

 Benefits